2504822K/2504822Ksonicarts.io/Week7.md

 The main aim of week 7 is to complete track one and also make sure the volumes are sounding better.
 Afterwards, I want to send the piece for feedback to my lecturer.

 I have spent the majority of this week working on the middle (B) section of the piece.
 I added various sound effects to the build up to make it more intense.
-Some of them I sound designed myself such as the [C-tone](https://soundcloud.com/2504822k/c-tone?si=29480f3de1e04a92ada51a24196cb3c9&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) , which I added for the purpose of creating a tinnutus sound like the sound used in movies in moments of distress or panic.
+Some of them I sound designed myself such as the [C-tone](https://soundcloud.com/2504822k/c-tone?si=29480f3de1e04a92ada51a24196cb3c9&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) , which I added for the purpose of creating a tinnitus sound like the sound used in movies in moments of distress or panic.
 I also added [NASA's DelatIV audio](https://soundcloud.com/2504822k/deltaivaudio?si=29480f3de1e04a92ada51a24196cb3c9&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing)
  These sounds have added much needed contrast to the piece.
 I also ensure to add the wind sound which serve as an undercurrent or background ambience as previously discussed.

 ### Reflections